zszabo-rh/lightspeed-stack/README.md

 2. Create `Containerfile` in top-level directory like following.
 Update it as needed:
 ```
-# Latest dev image built from the git main branch
+# Latest dev image built from the git main branch (consider pinning a digest for reproducibility)
-FROM quay.io/lightspeed-core/lightspeed-stack:latest-dev
+FROM quay.io/lightspeed-core/lightspeed-stack:dev-latest

 ARG APP_ROOT=/app-root
 WORKDIR /app-root